Budinich ~ Drums, Percussion, Vocals

 It was the best of times.

-Rich Budinich is currently a member of "Boomerang" and freelances with many other local bands and recording projects.
+Rich Budinich was a member of "Boomerang" and freelanced with many other local bands and recording projects.

 "Ed Kion is currently a member of The Evin Rudes